 Gone are the days when all employees will sit for hours on end listening passively to training sessions.
 Today, people learn non-linearly and actively, on the go, in short bursts when they can find time, and across a variety of devices.

-Micolearning’s quick format allows learners to take advantage of short breaks throughout their day instead of interrupting it for long hours at a time.
+Microlearning's quick format allows learners to take advantage of short breaks throughout their day instead of interrupting it for long hours at a time.
 They can focus on something for 5-15 minutes and then move on to more important issues.
-It’s more realistic to request the completion of a bite-size 10-minute lesson per week then a 3-hour course from your employees.
+It’s more realistic to request the completion of a bite-size 10-minute lesson per week than a 3-hour course from your employees.

 "8 out of 10 L&D professionals favor microlearning because their learners prefer it".
 More Micro-Learning Stats & Benefits in this article.

-There are two distinct ways MicroLearning can be effective for students to gain the knowledge of the training course.
+There are two key ways MicroLearning can be effective for students to gain knowledge of the training course.

-5)Focus: Know and Tap into Your Student’s Engagement Points and Motivation
+5)Focus: Tap into Your Student’s Engagement Points and Motivation

 Engagement from your learners and the motivation gained from that engagement should be a solid goal for every eLearning course developer.